MySQL

 sink.ignore-delete

-Whether to ignore DELETE operations.
+Specifies whether to ignore data DELETE operations.

 No